shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 9: Create a Bastion Host in Public Subnet to Access Instances in Private Subnet

+In this step, we will launch a public EC2 instance that acts as a Bastion Host.
+It will allow us to securely connect to and manage our private instances without exposing them directly to the internet.

 ### 1. Launch an EC2 Instance (Bastion Host)
 1. Go to AWS Management Console → **EC2** → **Launch Instance**
 2. Enter an instance name: `demo-app-bastion-host`